Comparison of The Best AI Language Learning Apps

 - Extremely restricted free plan essentially functions as a brief demo

-- Occasional recognition difficulties with very rapid speech or heavy use of slang expressions
+- Occasional recognition difficulties with very rapid speech or heavy slang

 - Some users report wanting more advanced grammatical explanations